4 Ways to Grow Savings Account (Financial Advice)

 According to a June 2014 survey conducted by Bankrate.com, 75% of Americans have no savings and live paycheck to paycheck!
 Are you one of these?

 There are many different reasons why a person wants to start or already has a savings account.
-Savings accounts are used when someone is saving for something special (trip, car, house, etc), saving for your future retirement, building up an emergency fund and many other reasons.
+Savings accounts are used when people save for something special (trip, car, house, etc), saving for future retirement, building up an emergency fund and many other reasons.

-Whether you are just starting to build your savings account, or have been putting away money into a savings account for years, there are lots of great way to help you grow your savings account and reach your savings goals.
-Below are just some of these ways.
+Whether you are just starting to build your savings account, or have been putting away money into a savings account for years, there are lots of great ways to help you build your account and reach your saving goals.
+Below are just some ways to grow your savings account.

 4 Ways to Grow Your Savings Account